imesh-madushan/SyncSentry/README.md

 #### License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.
-This project is licensed under the MIT License - see the LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.